Abrar2003/online-project-manager/README.md

 - User Authentication: The website provides a secure login page for users to access their accounts and manage their projects.
 - Project Creation: Users can create new projects by filling out a form that captures all the necessary details.
-- Project List: This page displays a list of all the projects along with their relevant information such as project name, deadline, and assigned team members.
+- Project List: This page displays a list of all the projects along with their relevant information such as project name, deadline.
 - Dashboard: The dashboard provides users with analytics and insights on project success rates and a comparison of the total number of projects in each department.

 ## Technologies Used